Phalloplasty is a gender-affirming, masculinizing, lower surgery to create a penis, and scrotum.

 Tissue transfer complications

 These are problems related to the transfer of skin from your forearm to your groin.
-In less than 1% of cases, the transfer is unsuccessful.
-In about 3% of cases there is some degree of skin slough or partial loss of skin.
+There is a small risk of a partial or complete loss of the penis if the transfer is unsuccessful.

 Numbness in hand or wrist of donor arm

 Difficulty using your donor arm usually resolves in a few weeks.
-Numbness in this site can be permanent, but this is rare.
-About 5% of patients need prolonged physiotherapy to recover.
+Permanent changes to sensation or function are very rare but possible.
+Some people require prolonged physiotherapy to recover.

 An implant can be surgically inserted in your penis to allow you to get an erection.
-Complication rates may be quite high.
 Complications associated with implants include poor positioning, technical failure, and infection.
 The implant can be either be repaired or surgically removed and replaced.
 Complications associated with testicular implants also include poor positioning and infection.

 This is when blood collects in the surgical site, causing pain, swelling and redness.
 May require removal through surgery.

 An abscess is a collection of pus.
 It’s caused by a bacterial infection.
 It can be treated with antibiotics or drained by the surgeon.

 This is when clear fluid accumulates in the surgical site.
 Small seromas may need to be aspirated, or sucked out, once or more by the surgeon.